penguin-squad/playlist-app-rn/README.md

 ## Usage

 #### If you have a previous version uninstall it first
-You install the app by going to our dropbox link: https://www.dropbox.com/s/ld1sktshh0fs9eh/app-release.apk?dl=0
+You install the app by going to our dropbox link: https://www.dropbox.com/sh/1nuyj9t6i3n6hcx/AAADj-RZDiVlB9yunuT02Mura?dl=0

+APK for the android version
+IPA for the IOS version

 ### Android version
 You will need to change your android settings to allow unknown sources to install third-party apps.
 You will then install the APK in the dropbox link.
 You can follow this tutorial for how to install it on Android https://www.youtube.com/watch?v=r9aikSC5rw8.